0x90nz/microboot/README.md

 details).
 The bootloader's core image is stored within the space between the MBR and the first partition.

+To debug, just type `make debug` which will drop you to a `gdb` prompt (using QEMU's gdb stub), this of course needs `gdb` installed.
+Once here you can do most of the things you'd normally be able to do with a C program, like set breakpoints (e.g. `b main`) etc.

 ## Architecture

 There are 4 main components: